 The menu for creating a cut feature by extruding is identical to that of creating a boss.
 The only difference is that a cut removes material while a boss adds it.
 Other than that distinction, the commands are the same.
 This cut represents a slot.

-- CommandManager: Features > Extruded Cut - Menu: Insert, Cut, Extrude this large face and add a rectangle Coincident with the bottom model edge.
+- CommandManager: Features > Extruded Cut - Menu: Insert, Cut, Extrude

 15 Rectangle.